 In addition to routine comprehensive eyecare, the doctors at Kirman Eye provide emergency eye care including removal of corneal foreign bodies, treatment of corneal abrasions, and conjunctivitis (“pink eye”).
-Treatment for a host of chronic ocular diseases such as AMD, Dry Eye Syndrome, and Glaucoma is also available at Kirman Eye.
-Some of the special testings include:
+If you find yourself with an eye emergency or require 24 hour emergency eye care, we offer treatment for a host of chronic ocular diseases such as AMD, Dry Eye Syndrome, and Glaucoma is also available at Kirman Eye.
+Some of our special tests include:

 - OCT – Optical Coherence Tomography allows your doctor to view an “optical cross-section” of the retina and choroid layers of the back of your eye.
 This technology is very useful in detecting small abnormalities in the retinal layers that can interfere with good vision such as AMD or macular edema from Diabetes.
 The OCT has been the successor of HRT technology at analyzing the contour of the optic nerve and ganglion cell layer health which can be affected by glaucoma and other optic nerve disorders.